Mental Health Specialist

 Waiting

-Submit your final handoff worksheet with one priority, one intervention, and one evaluation point for each patient.
+Submit your final handoff worksheet with one priority, one intervention, and one evaluation point for Hannah's acute mania needs and one priority, one intervention, and one evaluation point for Hannah's depressive and suicide-risk history.

 Need a quick refresher?